wavemaker/docs/learn/hybrid-mobile/first-mobile-app.md

 ---
 ---

 Learn how to build a simple and fully functional hybrid mobile app using WaveMaker Studio.
-To develop this app, use the following widgets and set their properties to work.
+To develop this app, use the following widgets and set their properties.

 ### What widgets are used